You are here: Urology Textbook > Ureters > Upper tract urothelial cancer

 Endoscopic treatment options:

-Retrograde or antegrade access into the upper urinary tract and endoscopic ablation or destruction of the tumor with laser or electrocautery (Chew et al., 2005) (Ho et al., 2005).
+Retrograde or antegrade approach to the upper urinary tract: endoscopic ablation or tumor destruction with laser or electrocautery (Chew et al., 2005) (Ho et al., 2005).

-Adjuvant instillation therapy in the upper urinary tract:
+Adjuvant instillation therapy of the upper urinary tract:

-Adjuvant instillation therapy in the upper urinary tract is possible with BCG or mitomycin via a nephrostomy or ureteral stent is possible, the effectiveness is controversial.
+Adjuvant upper urinary tract instillation therapy is possible with BCG or mitomycin via a nephrostomy or ureteral stent.
+The effectiveness is controversial.

 Postoperative instillation therapy of the bladder:

-A single postoperative bladder instillation with mitomycin C reduces the risk of a recurrence in the urinary bladder OBrien2011 and is also an option after kidney-preserving interventions.
-Extravasation should be ruled out by a cystography before instillation.
+A single postoperative bladder instillation after nephroureterectomy with mitomycin C reduces the risk of a recurrence in the urinary bladder (OBrien et al., 2011).
+By analogy, this is also an option after kidney-preserving interventions.
+Extravasation should be ruled out with a cystography before instillation.

 Radical nephroureterectomy:

-Radical nephroureterectomy is treatment of first choice for high risk non-metastatic UTUC.
+Radical nephroureterectomy is the treatment of the first choice for high-risk non-metastatic UTUC.
 Consider kidney-sparing surgery for patients with chronic kidney disease (see above).
-Principle steps of radical nephroureterectomy are radical nephrectomy, complete wide resection of the ureter with bladder cuff and lymphadenectomy.
+Principle steps of radical nephroureterectomy are radical nephrectomy, complete wide resection of the ureter with a bladder cuff, and lymphadenectomy.

 Surgical approaches:

-A variety of surgical approaches are possible: retroperitoneal abdominal incision from subcostal to suprapubic, two extraperitoneal incisions (flank incision and e.g., Gibson or Pfannenstiel), transperitoneal midline laparotomy or laparoscopic (robotic assisted) nephroureterectomy (Matin et al., 2005).
-In retrospective comparisons, the laparoscopic approach has a lower complication rate and shorter hospital stays (Hanna et al., 2012).
-In advanced tumors (T3–4) and high-grade tumors, a randomized study showed fewer recurrences and metastases with the open surgical approach (Simone et al., 2009).
+A variety of surgical approaches are possible: retroperitoneal abdominal incision from subcostal to suprapubic, two extraperitoneal incisions (flank incision and e.g., Gibson or Pfannenstiel), transperitoneal midline laparotomy or laparoscopic (robotic-assisted) nephroureterectomy (Matin et al., 2005).
+In retrospective comparisons, the laparoscopic approach has a lower complication rate and shorter hospital stay (Hanna et al., 2012).
+A randomized study of advanced tumors (T3–4) and high-grade tumors showed fewer recurrences and metastases with the open surgical approach (Simone et al., 2009).
+See the section nephroureterectomy for details of the surgical techniques.

 Lymphadenectomy for UTUC:

-Lymphadenectomy is done in the lymph drainage area of the tumor: aortal, interaortocaval of paracaval lymphadenectomy for tumors of the proximal and mid third of the ureter, pelvic lymphadenectomy for tumors of the distal ureter.
-Lymphadenectomy improves the prognosis in retrospective trials, the extend of dissection remains controversial (Lenis et al., 2018).
+Lymphadenectomy is done in the lymph drainage area of the tumor: aortal, interaortocaval, or paracaval lymphadenectomy for tumors of the proximal and mid-third of the ureter, and pelvic lymphadenectomy for tumors of the distal ureter.
+Lymphadenectomy improves the prognosis in retrospective trials, but the extent of dissection remains controversial (Lenis et al., 2018).

 Postoperative instillation therapy of the bladder: